OTI Festival 1981: Festival overview

 The festival was held on Saturday 5 December 1981, beginning at 17:00 CST (23:00 UTC).
 It was presented by Raúl Velasco, who had previously presented the festival in 1974 and 1976.

-The winner was the song "Latino" performed by Francisco representing Spain; with "Súbete a mi nube" by Marianella representing Argentina placing second; and "Lo que pasó, pasó" by Yoshio representing Mexico and "Cuando fuiste mujer" by Aldo Matta representing the United States both placing third.
+The winner was the song "Latino", written by Pablo Herrero and José Luis Armenteros, and performed by Francisco representing Spain; with "Súbete a mi nube", written by Chico Novarro and Mike Ribas, and performed by Marianella representing Argentina, placing second; and "Lo que pasó, pasó", written by Felipe Gil, and performed by Yoshio representing Mexico, and "Cuando fuiste mujer", written by Vilma Planas and Héctor Garrido, and performed by Aldo Matta representing the United States, both placing third.
 There was one trophy designed by Francisco Moyao for each of the first three places.
 The first prize trophy was delivered by Guillermo Cañedo, president of OTI, and Alejandro Sada, vice-president of Televisa; the second prize trophy by Nicanor González, president of the OTI programs committee; and the third prize trophy by Alfredo Escobar, vice-president of the OTI programs committee.
 The festival ended with a reprise of the winning entry.